 In November of 1982, Billy Joel coincidentally released a song about the very town where WSAN was based.
 “Allentown” painted a vivid portrait of the economic hardship working class families were going through at the time.
 When Joel sang about the “factories closing,” he was talking about companies like Bethlehem Steel in the Lehigh Valley, which had closed down and thus eliminated nearly 10,000 jobs.
 Because of the song, the city of Allentown became a kind of stand-in for all the suffering Rust Belt towns in the Northeast and Midwest.
 People started paying attention to Allentown — and the contest.

 On Dec.
 9th, 1982, an article appeared in the Wall Street Journal, and the response was immediate.
-A DJ named Gene Werley who worked at WSAN remembers the day it happened: “I did notice the phones were ringing constantly.
+A morning announcer and program director named Gene Werley who worked at WSAN remembers the day it happened: “I did notice the phones were ringing constantly.
 All the lines.”

 Suddenly this little AM radio station, which only had a 50-mile range, was piquing a lot of interest.
 Because of that article, Dalton, Ron and Mike were fielding questions from People Magazine, Rolling Stone, and Phil Donahue about their extended stay on the billboard.
 Dalton even remembers getting calls from Japan, New Zealand, and France.